 Smoking harms nearly every organ of the body.
 Some of these harmful effects are immediate.
-Find out the health effects of smoking and what happens to your body when you quit.
-Click on a body part icon or title to learn more.
+Find out the health effects of smoking have on different parts of your body.

 Hearing loss.
 Smoking reduces the oxygen supply to the cochlea, a snail-shaped organ in the inner ear.
 This may result in permanent damage to the cochlea and mild to moderate hearing loss.

 Blindness and night vision.
 Smoking causes physical changes in the eyes that can threaten your eyesight.
 Nicotine from cigarettes restricts the production of a chemical necessary for you to be able to see at night.
 Also, smoking increases your risk of developing cataracts and macular degeneration (both can lead to blindness).

 Cavities.
 Smoking takes a toll on your mouth.
 Smokers have more oral health problems than non-smokers, like mouth sores, ulcers and gum disease.
 You are more likely to have cavities and lose your teeth at a younger age.
 You are also more likely to get cancers of the mouth and throat.

 Smoker’s face.
 Smoking can cause your skin to be dry and lose elasticity, leading to wrinkles and stretch marks.
 Your skin tone may become dull and grayish.
 By your early 30s, wrinkles can begin to appear around your mouth and eyes, adding years to your face.

 Quitting can protect your skin from premature aging and wrinkling.

 Smoking raises your blood pressure and puts stress on your heart.
 Over time, stress on the heart can weaken it, making it less able to pump blood to other parts of your body.
 Carbon monoxide from inhaled cigarette smoke also contributes to a lack of oxygen, making the heart work even harder.
 This increases the risk of heart disease, including heart attacks.